 - 2/3 cup shredded reduced-fat cheddar cheese

-- Spoon half of the noodle mixture into a 13-in. x 9-in. baking dish coated with cooking spray.
+- Spoon half the noodle mixture into a 13x9-in. baking dish coated with cooking spray.
 Top with cheese mixture and remaining noodle mixture.

-- Cover and bake at 350° for 30 minutes.
+- Cover and bake 30 minutes.
 Uncover; sprinkle with cheddar cheese.
 Bake 5-10 minutes longer or until heated through and cheese is melted.
 Sprinkle with remaining onions.
 Yield: 10 servings.

 Reviews for Hamburger Noodle Casserole

 Sort By :